grenzsprung/movie-rating-prediction/README.md

 + Stephanie Wong: implement A3 algorithm (Alternating Least Squares)
 + Nuanjun Zhao: Mainly post processing and evaluation part.
 Worked with Stefano, came up with how krr works and discussed about post processing with krr with him.
 Write 90% codes for A2 and A3 Krr and Evaluation.
 Run the codes and get the results for A3.
 Write the report for postprocessing and evaluation.
 Help with presentation.

-All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```